 Magnetometry with spins in diamond¶

-Measuring magnetic fields plays a central role in technologies ranging from medical imaging to quantum applications.
+Measuring magnetic fields plays a central role in technologies ranging from medical imaging to quantum devices.
 In this lab course you will study one of the most advanced magnetic-sensing technologies of today: magnetometry based on the electronic spin of nitrogen-vacancy (NV) centers in diamond.

 Learning goals